How Effective is CBD Oil in Treating Nasal Polyps?

 - They work with CB2 receptors to decrease symptoms of nasal polyps and can help to prevent future polyps from occurring.

-- They also work with CB1 and CB2 receptors in the body to relieve stress and anxiety and leave you feeling refreshed.
+- They also work with CB1 and CB2 receptors in the body leaving you feeling refreshed.

 - They’re safe to use and don’t have any known side effects.